GPlates/rgplates/index.md

   - [`rgplates`](https://adamkocsis.github.io/rgplates/): functions
     related to tectonic reconstructions.
   - [`via`](https://adamkocsis.github.io/via/): Virtual Arrays for
-    efficient organisation of high-dimenional data.
+    efficient organisation of high-dimensional data.
   - `chronosphere`: version-controlled data distribution.

 This is a beta version, and like R, comes with absolutely no warranty.